kinesisptyltd/chef-aws/README.md

 ### aws::default

-Installs the Ruby aws-sdk gem and sets up the EC2 ohai hint.
-Additionally an EC2Tags
+Installs the Ruby AWS SDK gem and sets up the default EC2 Ohai hint.
+Additionally the EC2Tags Ohai plugin is installed.
+Ohai plugins fail silently, so If above IAM Role isn't set on the instance tags won't be available as node attributes.

 Key                             | Type   | Description
 :-------------------------------|--------|----------------------------------------------------------